WILLIAM D. DAVIS

 He previously held vice president and COO positions with national surgical center companies including Johnson & Johnson, HealthSouth and Titan Health.
 His work experience encompasses direct and regional responsibilities for surgical hospitals, freestanding and hospital-basedsurgery centers.
 Davis holds a Master’s Degree in Business Administration from California State University at Hayward.

 Shannon Blakeley has been in healthcare management for more than 20 years.
 His extensive experience includes oversight of outpatient surgery centers, diagnostic and occupational medicine facilities, and physical therapy clinics.
 Growth and development have been the key factors in driving his successful career.
-He has excelled in building operational teams and systems to support growth initiatives is an area.
+He has excelled in building operational teams and systems to support growth initiatives.

 Previously, Blakeley was the Chief Operating Officer for the Surgery Center Division at Sutter Health.
 This unique role allowed him to coordinate services within the health system to provide the most effective and efficient care for patients.
 During his tenure, the division experienced tremendous expansion; this increased the number of facilities from 10 to 37 within a 5-year period, including 2 surgical hospitals.
 Key highlights were the development of a health plan for all surgery center employees, a standardization plan for all operating systems, merger and re-syndications, physician recruitment and relationship enhancement within the system.